sdancer75/OffLine-ReverseGeolocation/README.md

 # OffLine-ReverseGeolocation
 Simple offline reverse geolocation using CSV files.
 Written with javascript.
-Currently, the only country it supports is Greece but it is easy to modify the code to apply for your own country.
+Currently, the only country it supports is Greece, but you can easily modify the code inside `reverse-geloc.js` to apply for your own country.

-The application automatically downloads the country from the https://download.geonames.org/export/dump/ website and creates locally a `data` folder.
-Unzip the downloaded file and search inside the CSV to return a JSON response from the latitude and longitude you apply.
+The application initially  downloads the country selected from the https://download.geonames.org/export/dump/ website and automatically creates a local `data` folder.
+It unzips the downloaded file and then it starts the coordinates search inside the CSV.
+For that reason, it will take a while only for the 1st time to return the JSON object result.
+Be patient.

+# How to install and run the example

+Install the modules with ```npm install``` and run ```node index```

+# How to use it in your application.

 Import the module ie ```var reverseGeoLoc = require('./reverse-geoloc')```